developer3389/vpn-gateway/README.md

 > [!WARNING]
 > **VPN server compatibility**:
-> This guide assumes an IPv4-only VPN server setup.
-If your VPN provider or server requires IPv6 connectivity, this guide will not work as written.
-In that case, please ask AI to adapt these instructions for an IPv6-capable gateway.
+> This guide assumes an `IPv4-based` VPN server.
+If your VPN provider or server requires `IPv6` connectivity, these instructions will not work as written.
+In that case, please ask AI to adapt this guide for an `IPv6-capable` gateway.

 Example network parameters:
 - router: `192.168.0.1`